dattv/ML-DL-Lecture-Notes/DeepLearning.md

 Batch normalization, or batch-norm, increase the stability and performance of neural network training.
 It normalizes the output from a layer with zero mean and a standard deviation of 1.
 This reduces overfitting and makes the network train faster.
 It is very useful in training complex neural networks.

 ### L1 and L2 regularization
+L1 penalizes the absolute value of the weight and tends to make the weights zero.
+L2 penalizes the squared value of the weight and tends to make the weight smaller during the training.
+Both the regularizes assume that models with smaller weights are better.

+## Training neural networks